luciopaiva/lucios-backup-tools/README.md

 - directory with files to upload to S3
 - list of extensions the script should care about when choosing which files to upload

-## How to use these tools

-Typical recovery scenario:
+## Use cases

+This session shows possible use cases for this toolkit.
+Check the next session for more details on individual tools.

+### CD recovery scenario

 - if the CD is single-session, use some tool like K3b and rip it all at once.
-If it succeeds, done
+If it succeeds, done;
-- if the CD is multi-session or the above failed, then run `old-stuff/backup-mounted-to-tar.sh` this will output a list of files that failed
+- if the CD is multi-session or the above failed, then run `old-stuff/backup-mounted-to-tar.sh` - besides using tar to overcome the single-session limitation, this will also output a list of files that failed;
-- considering some files failed, you can now try `retry-failed-files.js` and see if reading again solves the problem at least for some of them
+- considering some files failed, you can now play with `retry-failed-files.js` and see if reading again solves the problem at least for some of them;
-- if the files still fail, depending on the file you should be fine with recovering just parts of it (some text file, images, etc).
+- if the files still fail, depending on the file you will want to at least recover parts of it (e.g.: text files, images, etc).
 For that, use `read-single-file.js`.
-It will recover all sectors it can, showing you how many failed and filling in the output file to compensate for the failed sectors
+It will recover all sectors it can, showing you how many failed and filling in the output file to compensate for the failed sectors.

-### Example backup scenario
+### Folder one-time backup scenario

 I have a folder with lots of files to back up.
-First I compress them using tar:
+Probably an old HD with files that I should've backed up a long time ago.
+I start by compressing them using tar:

     tar -czvf backup.tgz path-to-folder-with-files-to-backup

+Using tar is great because it preserves time stamps, in case that is important to you.
+For instance, your folder may have photographs and you want to know when you took them (or at least when you uploaded them from your camera).
+Manually copying files can touch the time stamp, what would overwrite the original information.

 Then I move the tgz file to the folder specified by the `path` property in `config.json`.
 Now I generate the md5 checksum by running: